Victor Atiyeh: Early life

-Atiyeh's parents, George Atiyeh and Linda Asly, immigrated to the United States from Al Husn, Syria and Beirut, Lebanon respectively.
+Atiyeh's parents, George Atiyeh and Linda Asly, immigrated to the United States from Amar al-Husn, Syria, and Beirut, Lebanon, respectively.
 Atiyeh's father came through Ellis Island in 1898 to join his brother Aziz's carpet business.
 Atiyeh's mother's family belonged to the Antiochian Orthodox Church though Atiyeh would join the Episcopal Church later in life.

 Atiyeh grew up in Portland, Oregon, attending Holladay Grade School and Washington High School.
 He spent two years at the University of Oregon in Eugene, where he played guard for the Oregon Ducks football program and became a regional leader in the Boy Scouts of America.
 When his father died, Atiyeh dropped out of college and took over his family's rug and carpet business, Atiyeh Brothers.

 Career

 Atiyeh served as a member of the Oregon House of Representatives for Washington County from 1959 to 1964 and in the Oregon State Senate for the 9th district from 1965 to 1978.